Tag

 Traditional spam texts are usually pretty easy to spot, as they’re typically trying to sell you something.
 These are also fairly easy to ignore, but of course, the reporting and blocking options we explained above will help you filter out some of the noise.

 Sadly, there’s a more insidious category of spam texts that fall more into the category of scams.
 These are most commonly used for phishing attacks designed to steal your passwords or make you give up other personal information.
-They’re often disguised as alerts from your bank or other financial institution, a government agency such as the IRS, or even just an online service like Amazon, Google, Facebook, or Apple’s iCloud.
+They’re often disguised as alerts from your bank or other financial institution, a government agency such as the IRS, or even just an online service like , Google, Facebook, or Apple’s iCloud.
 They can also appear in other forms such as job offers.
 Some of these phishing scams can even be used to install malware on your phone.

 In every case, these messages should be considered highly suspect and treated with extreme caution.
 Do NOT click on any links in these messages, as they’ll usually just lead you to a fake website that looks just real enough to convince you to enter a password or credit card number to “confirm your identity.”
 If you’re worried one of your online accounts may be compromised, open a separate browser window and visit it directly by typing in the address rather than clicking on a link in an email or text message.